animesh/auto-gdpr-accept/README.md

 - The extension does not click any buttons or submit any forms; it only hides banners and modals containing reject/deny phrases.

 ## Uninstall
-- Go to `chrome://extensions/` and remove the extension.
+- Go to extension settings like `chrome://extensions/` and remove the extension.